jdereg/json-command-servlet/README.md

 headers and to obtain the output stream to write to.

 Version History
+* 1.2.0
+ * Changed logging to Log4J2
+ * Now using Spring 4.1.x
 * 1.1.2
  * Updated to use latest versions of json-io and java-util.
  * Had issue with sonatype on 1.1.1